tehomic/blog/docs/_posts/2026-04-10-foundations-of-earth.markdown

 <hr/>
 <br/>

 Especially for the Western world and its historical development, the foundations of human society is rooted in God ordained government and its interpretation of social justice and standard of living. <sup><a href="https://tehomic.github.io/blog/bible/exposition/2026/04/10/foundations-of-earth.html#googleai">[1]</a></sup> The early Christian church fundamentally shaped Western society by establishing the foundations of education, social care, law, and political organization after the fall of Rome.
-It transformed European culture by introducing concepts of human dignity, providing a unifying moral structure and producing institutions like universities, hospitals ans charities.
+It transformed European culture by introducing concepts of human dignity, providing a unifying moral structure and producing institutions like universities, hospitals and charities.

 <br/>
 Let us now consider that, logically, the foundations of humanity must depend on the foundations of the earth?